laurelkeys/gsoc-2020/gsoc-final-report.md

 ### 3. UX (miscellaneous) improvements
 Keeping with the theme of fluidity and ease of use, here are some ideas to improve the user experience when experimenting with post effects in appleseed.studio:
 * Allow previewing effects in downsized scales (for faster processing and greater responsiveness)
-* Toggle multiple post-processing stages on/off when a rendering isn't running
+* Choose to toggle multiple post-processing stages on/off when a rendering isn't running
 * Give the option of saving (unfinished) renderings with the previewed effects
 * Add hints when the mouse is over stage settings, explaining what they do
 * Store effects in a separate layer, for non-destructive editing